-RSE at Penmaes is taught through the Foundation Phase Framework, the Curriculum for Wales' six Areas of Learning and Experience and WJEC Entry Level.
-At Penmaes school, RSE sits within the Health and Wellbeing Area of Learning and Experience (AOLE) which is led by a school coordinator.
+RSE at Penmaes is delivered through the Curriculum for Wales' six Areas of Learning and Experience, and through WJEC Entry Pathways and ASDAN Life skills Challenge units for post 16 pupils.
+At Penmaes school, RSE sits within the Health and Wellbeing Area of Learning and Experience (AOLE) which is led by the Deputy Headteacher, who is responsible for curriculum.
 The fundamental components include physical health and development, mental health, and emotional and social well-being, and recognises that good health and well-being are important to enable successful learning.
 Engagement with this AOLE helps to foster a whole-school approach that enables health and well-being to permeate all aspects of school life.
 This policy is designed to provide breadth and depth in the curriculum and should be used in conjunction with the Health and Wellbeing AOLE 'Statements of What Matter':

-- Developing physical health and well-being has lifelong benefits. - How we process and respond to our experiences affects our mental health and emotional wellbeing. - Our decision making impacts on the quality of our lives and the lives of others. - How we engage with social influences shapes who we are and affects our health and wellbeing. - Healthy relationships are fundamental to our wellbeing.
+- Developing physical health and well-being has lifelong benefits.
+How we process and respond to our experiences affects our mental health and emotional wellbeing. - Our decision making impacts on the quality of our lives and the lives of others.
+How we engage with social influences shapes who we are and affects our health and wellbeing. - Healthy relationships are fundamental to our wellbeing.